ngi-indi/module-bias-gym/README.md

-This folder contains code for train and evaluate some transformers language models on multiple bias types.
+This repository contains code for train and evaluate some transformers language models on multiple bias types.
 ## Contents
 ### trainer.py
 This script contains the Trainer class which allows the training, evaluation, and saving of language models.